 Twelve of the de Nicola Center's Sorin Fellows traveled to Rome for a Fall Break pilgrimage to pray at the holy places, to participate in service, and to witness the process of (and to witness to) the Synod meetings.
-We invited students to reflect on their experiences each day, and are happy to share this journal of their written reflections:
+We produced a commemorative booklet with photos and student reflections, available as a PDF here.

 Katherine Smith (Senior)